When to use a comma before or after but takes a little practice. But once you know the easy punctuation rules, you will have no problem at all.

 It can be a little confusing at first.
 But the comma rules to help you decide are super easy to learn, use, and remember.

-Let’s look at when you need to insert a comma or not with the word but.
+Let’s look at when a comma is required or not with the word but.

-Once you know the rules you can make the correct decision.
+Once you understand the rules you can always make the correct decision.

 Is there a comma before but?

-Yes, there can be a comma, but it depends on two simple and easy to remember grammar rules.
+Yes, there is often a comma.
+However, it depends on two simple and easy to remember grammar rules.